Las Lomitas Elementary School District

-The district also owns the former La Loma School campus adjacent to La Entrada, currently rented to Phillips Brooks Academy, and the former Ladera School campus, currently rented to Woodland School, both private schools.
+The district also owns the former La Loma School campus adjacent to La Entrada, currently rented to Phillips Brooks Academy, and the former Ladera School campus, a portion of which is currently rented to Woodland School, both private schools.

 District History

 The district was formed in 1904, after the nearby Searsville school on Sand Hill Road closed in 1894.
-The first year of school was in session from October 3, 1904 to June 16, 1905, with average attendance of 21 students, and total budget of $1,735.
-The following school year stated June 30th, after only a two week summer break.
+The first year of school ran from October 3, 1904 to June 16, 1905, with average attendance of 21 students, and total budget of $1,735.

+The following school year started June 30, after only a two week summer break.
 Various discussions were held in the 1960s and 1970s about merging the district with nearby Menlo Park, but these were never finalized.
 Business services were shared with the Menlo Park City School District from 1978 to 2004.

 District Name

 Los Lomitas means little hills in Spanish, and refers to the small hills through the district.